 New Hampshire’s liability statute

 New Hampshire law allows for you to be billed for any search and rescue that was the result of poor planning or other negligence.
-This can include lack of weather preparedness, improper gear, or having the lack of stamina to justify participating in a big mileage hike.
+This can include a lack of weather preparedness, improper gear, or the lack of stamina to justify participating in a big mileage hike.